I wrote this brief biography in 2013, for the dedication of a potable water project sponsored by my parents, in Canton Quivalá, Santa Cruz del Quiché:

 My mother, Kathryn Thomas, was born August 29th 1914.
 She grew up near our family farm In South Burlington, Illinois, a settlement to this day smaller than Quivalá.
 Mom also lived on a farm on a road named for her family.
 She not only excelled in school; she was a genius.
 In those days that destined her to become a teacher.

 Kathryn taught in a one-room schoolhouse similar to the smallest rural schools of Guatemala today.
 When she married, she retired from full-time teaching to be a farm wife and raise a family, four boys and a girl.
 At a much higher level, though, she remained the community´s great teacher.
-Kathryn Thomas expressed strong anti-racist and anti-militarist views that changed the moral conscience of our community forever.
+Kathryn Thomas expressed strong anti-racist and anti-militarist views that changed the moral conscience of our town forever and rubbed off on neighboring communities.

 They said my mother would never meet a stranger, that every man, woman, and child was her friend on contact.
 Indeed her expansive heart contained room for all.
 She would have loved the people of Quivalá, along with their custom, ceremony, and fine textile tradition.
 Quivalá would have loved her too.